Silletr/LazyDeveloperHelper/README.md

 ## Features

-✨ Install Python packages directly from Neovim
+✨ Install Python packages directly from Neovim.
-✨ Manage dependencies without leaving your editor
+✨ Manage dependencies without leaving your editor.
-✨ Compatible with modern Neovim configurations
+✨ Compatible with modern Neovim configurations.

+## Future Features
+- Will be added supporting Rust-, Lua- library manager.
+- Code will be optimized better.

 ### Installation Methods
 ## Install using Packer